exasol/project-keeper/doc/requirements/design.md

 * The `go.mod` format is simple and easy to parse.
 * Using a command like `go list -m -f '{{if not (or .Indirect .Main)}}{{.Path}}{{end}}' all` would require checking out the complete sources of the last release tag.
 The `go.mod` file is not enough to run this command.
-* Adding indirect depndencies to the changes list would make it hard to read, because this list can become very long.
+* Adding indirect dependencies to the changes list would make it hard to read, because this list can become very long.
 * It is a convention in Go projects to mark indirect dependencies with an `// indirect` comment.
 The `go mod tidy` enforces this automatically.

 Covers: